-After their departure M orders a pot of tea, while Bond opts for whisky.
+After their departure M orders a pot of tea, while Bond opts for whisky and soda.
 Fearing that pursuing Blofeld through official channels would take weeks, Bond asks for two weeks leave.
-In order to reduce Blofeld’s window of opportunity to escape Bond plans on going rouge.
+In order to reduce Blofeld’s window of opportunity to escape Bond plans on going rogue.

 When he calls Tracy in Munich that night she tells him what she had be served for dinner; crayfish tails with rice and a cream and dill sauce followed by saddle of roebuck with smitane sauce.

 “I bet it was better than what you had”, she tells him.
 That turns out to be “two ham sandwiches with stacks of mustard and half a pint of Harper’s Bourbon on the rocks”.